What could new rules for vaccinated travellers mean for your summer holiday?

 In potentially welcome news for holidaymakers and the travel industry, the government is reportedly considering scrapping the quarantine requirement for fully vaccinated arrivals from amber list countries.

-The move, reported by the Daily Telegraph, would mean tourists and business travellers could visit amber destinations without having to self-isolate for 10 days on their return to the UK.
+The move, confirmed by the health secretary, would mean tourists and business travellers could visit amber destinations without having to self-isolate for 10 days on their return to the UK.

-A government spokesperson said work has begun to “consider the role of vaccinations” for inbound travel following the continued success of the jab’s rollout, while travel consultant Paul Charles claimed the new rules are expected to come into effect by “late July”.
+Matt Hancock said he is “in favour of moving forward in this area” and replacing quarantine with daily testing.

+“This hasn’t been clinically advised yet - we’re working on it,” he told Sky News.

 What could this relaxation of restrictions mean for you summer holiday?
 Here’s what we know so far.